GoTo: Media | Home | Programs

 Scott and Kris both write for local and regional publications in their specialty areas.

-Kris writes the Eco-Sense column in the Billings lifestyle glossy Magic City Experience, and has done so since the March 2008 issue.
-Prior to that she wrote fairly regularly about environment and visual arts topics for The Billings Outpost.
+Kris wrote the Eco-Sense column in the Billings lifestyle glossy Magic City Magazine for three years.
+Prior to that she wrote fairly regularly about environment and visual arts topics for The Billings Outpost .
 See past articles at the respective websites: search them for Kristen Prinzing.
-(We will post articles here in the future.)
+(We hope to post articles here in the future.)

-Scott recently completed TEN years writing about music for The Billings Outpost, eight and a half of that was his local music column In Tune.
+In April of 2009, Scott completed TEN years writing about music for The Billings Outpost, eight and a half of that was his local music column In Tune.
 While he was very sad to part with his column, it was time to move on to new things.
 Scott enjoyed meeting many, many talented and dynamic people over the course of writing for The Outpost, and is proud to lay claim to starting the annual Tuney Awards (Kris's idea, Scott's albatross) in 2001.

 Scott wrote a Montana music column for Montana Magazine from 2004 - 2007, and has written articles about Montana music for Montana Living, Queen City News and Magic City Experience as well.